CCCS Columbia College Computer Science

 - You attend CS classes, programming contest practice sessions, and CS events.

-- You either stay over-night in our dorms with other early check-ins
+- You either stay over-night in our dorms (free of course) with other early check-ins

 and the hosts, or your parents pick you